-- 73. Provide input to NV Energy in advance of its next Integrated Resource Plan (IRP) in 2028 to ensure NV Energy is set up for success to meet goal of 100% carbon-free resources by 2050 - 74.
-Support the development of more binary technology geothermal power sources (generating electrical power from geothermal resources). - 75.
-Explore opportunities to expand wind energy generation (e.g. I-80 corridor or private residence micro turbines). - 76.
+- 69. Provide input to NV Energy in advance of its next Integrated Resource Plan (IRP) in 2028 to ensure NV Energy is set up for success to meet goal of 100% carbon-free resources by 2050 - 70.
+Support the development of more binary technology geothermal power sources. - 71.
+Explore opportunities to expand wind energy generation (eg I-80 corridor or private residence micro turbines). - 72.
 Partner with community members in a Low Income, Disadvantaged Community (LIDAC) to implement a holistic low carbon transformation project.
-(Demonstration project / pilot) - 77.
+(Demonstration project / pilot) - 73.
 Support planning and implementation of new renewable energy, energy storage, grid enhancement, green hydrogen, and biofuel systems.